At the University of Regensburg, you can choose between approximately 158 fields of study, from archaeology and nanoscience to medicine or economics.

 The following master's degrees are offered at UR:

 The University of Regensburg offers currently eleven English-taught degree programs on master level (see list below).

 Please note that we do not offer any Bachelor programs taught in English.

-Havinig basic German language skills will help you manage your dayla life and administrative tasks.
+Having basic German language skills will help you manage your daily life and administrative tasks.

 The MSc programs in Chemistry, and Nanoscience are partly taught in English.
-In Chemistry and Nanoscience students still need to pass the German language test (DSH) before they can register, however, all courses on master level are taught in English if so requested.
+In Chemistry and Nanoscience students still need to pass the German language test (DSH) before they can register.
+However, all courses on Master's level are taught in English if so requested.

 Applications should be directed to the offering department/chair.
 Please follow the links for information and contacts and for insights on the individual deadlines of the programs.

 For the state examination, the state or a federal state acts as the examiner.
 The standard period of study is between eight and twelve semesters, depending on the subject.